draekko-rand/gimp-themes/README.md

 Mac OS X: ~/Library/Application Support/GIMP/2.10/themes   or   ~/.gimp-2.10/themes

   * (You may have to unhide the Library folder first)

 Linux: ~/.gimp-2.10/themes   or   /home/<your user name>/.gimp-2.10/themes

 (For the development version use 2.9 as the user settings directory)

+Notes
+===

+  * For this theme to work under KDE users will need to disable either "Apply colors to non-QT applications" or "Apply KDE Colours to Non-KDE apps" depending on the version.

+  * Fonts can be overridden by uncommenting the two font lines in the theme gtkrc file.

 Screenshots